dotnet/docs-maui/docs/user-interface/controls/editor.md

 - `FontSize`, of type `double`, defines the font size.
 - `HorizontalTextAlignment`, of type `TextAlignment`, defines the horizontal alignment of the text.
 - `IsTextPredictionEnabled`, of type `bool`, controls whether text prediction and automatic text correction is enabled.
-- `Placeholder`, of type `string`, defines the text that's displayed when the control is empty.
-- `PlaceholderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the placeholder text.
 - `SelectionLength`, of type `int`, represents the length of selected text within the editor.
-- `Text`, of type `string`, defines the text entered into the editor.
-- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the entered text.
 - `VerticalTextAlignment`, of type `TextAlignment`, defines the vertical alignment of the text.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- `AutoSize`, of type `EditorAutoSizeOption`, defines whether the editor will change size to accommodate user input.
+By default, the editor doesn't auto size.
+- `HorizontalTextAlignment`, of type `TextAlignment`, defines the horizontal alignment of the text.
+- `VerticalTextAlignment`, of type `TextAlignment`, defines the vertical alignment of the text.

+::: moniker-end

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.